shanehofstetter/rails-i18n-vscode/README.md

 ## Features

+- show translation (in default locale) when hovering over i18n keys in view files

 ## Known Issues

 ## Release Notes

 ## Roadmap
-- [ ] show translated text of locale keys in view files when hovering
+- [ ] add a setting which when enabled shows translations in all available locales on hover
-- [ ] go to location of translation in yaml file with go-to-definition (default locale)
+- [ ] go to location of translation in yaml file with go-to-definition
-- [ ] create keys in yaml file if they not already exist with go-to-definition
+- [ ] go-to-definition does create key in yaml file if it does not already exist
+- [ ] provide autocompletion when typing i18n keys in view files